brionmario/html-starter/README.md

 This project follows the [all-contributors](https://github.com/kentcdodds/all-contributors) specification.
 Contributions of any kind welcome!

-# Copyright and License
+# License

-Copyright &copy; 2018 Aparecium Labs.
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.